 In the years since April 25, 2003, our understanding of the human genome has advanced markedly.
 From the original NHGRI human genome map, scientists continue to gain insight into genetic expression.
 Nowadays, we use genetic information for everything from law enforcement, to finding long lost branches of our family trees, to informing healthcare decisions.

 Precision medicine and pharmacogenomics

 One of the most vital things that’s come of the Human Genome Project is giving healthcare providers the ability to use genetic data in making healthcare decisions for individual patients.
 This comes in numerous forms: using an individual’s DNA to evaluate hereditary risk of certain diseases, sequencing the DNA in cancer cells to create tailored treatments, and of course, identifying ties between genes and medication response, or pharmacogenomics.

 Pharmacogenomics (PGx) is the study of how DNA affects medication response, and it is a well-established branch of precision medicine.
 For example, the U.S. Food and Drug Administration (FDA) has drug labelling for gene-drug interactions for hundreds of commercially available medications, and the Clinical Pharmacogenomics Implementation Consortium (CPIC) offers guidelines to help healthcare providers use genetic information in optimizing drug therapies.

-At OneOme, we use these and other curated clinical evidence to form the foundation of our RightMed® test, which analyzes an individual’s DNA and provides insights on which medications and dosages may work best for him or her.
+At OneOme, we use FDA guidelines to form the foundation of our RightMed® test, which analyzes an individual’s DNA and provides insights on which medications and dosages may work best for him or her.
 This test covers 27 genes more than 100 genetic variants, giving doctors, pharmacists, and other healthcare providers access to genotype information and phenotype summaries for their patients.